m43/pips/docs/reproduction.md

 ## Prepare Data

-I will download the necessary data into `./data`, that I soft linked to a data folder using `ln -s /scratch/izar/rajic/eth-master-thesis/00-data data`.
+I will download the necessary data into `./data`, which I soft linked to a data folder using `ln -s /scratch/izar/rajic/eth-master-thesis/00-data data`.

 ### 0. Set up a torrent client